 “As an organisation we’re proud to have been involved with the ALoC Program.
 We’ve seen first-hand how the opportunity created through this program has changed peoples’ lives.
 We’ve watched our current group of graduates grow both as people within their own community and as valued staff members within our organisation,” Phil said.

-“The ALoC team is able to combine the skills they have learned through their studies with their traditional knowledge of the land, and play a major role in managing the natural asset that we’ve been entrusted with at Monarto Zoo.
+“The ALoC team is able to combine the skills they have learned through their studies with their traditional knowledge of the land, and play a major role in managing the natural asset that we’ve been entrusted with at Monarto Safari Park.

-“They’ve also played an integral role in our education programs, working in particular with students from Murray Bridge High School to develop a native bush food garden at Monarto Zoo.
+“They’ve also played an integral role in our education programs, working in particular with students from Murray Bridge High School to develop a native bush food garden at Monarto Safari Park.

 “We’re absolutely thrilled to be celebrating their achievements today, in particular their success at being the first members of the ALoC Program to complete diploma level studies.”